DigitalSlideArchive/dive-dsa/docs/SAM2-Support.md

 ## SAM2 Annotation Interface

-Once SAM2 is enabled, annotators will see a **`mdi-radar`** button in the annotation interface to initiate SAM2 mask tracking.
+Once SAM2 is enabled, annotators will see a **==:material-radar:==** button in the annotation interface to initiate SAM2 mask tracking.

 ### Requirements